javelit/docs/content/develop/api-reference/charts/_index.md

 # Chart elements

-Jeamlit only supports Apache Echarts for charting, but our goal is to continually add support for more charting libraries.
+Javelit only supports Apache Echarts for charting, but our goal is to continually add support for more charting libraries.

 {/*
-Jeamlit supports several different charting libraries, and our goal is to continually add support for more.
+Javelit supports several different charting libraries, and our goal is to continually add support for more.
 Right now, the most basic library in our arsenal is [Matplotlib](https://matplotlib.org/).
 Then there are also interactive charting libraries like [Vega